 Irish comic book artist designs face mask coverings for young flyers

-New coverings to encourage childen to wear face masks while onboard EasyJet flights
+New coverings to encourage children to wear face masks while onboard EasyJet flights

 The face mask coverings have been designed by Irish comic book artist Will Sliney